Skip to content

 CureApp plans to sequentially roll out this “digital health solution from Japan” worldwide, based on the model established in Japan.

-6. What do you think is most important to become an entrepreneur?
+5. What do you think is most important to become an entrepreneur?

-In japanese, a word ‘Yaruki’.
+In Japanese, a word ‘Yaruki’.
 It means to start something.
 The most important thing is starting the startup.
 And the second thing would be the dedication and focus.
 And in Japan if your startup doesn’t have a big evaluation or an IPO, there won’t be much profit for you and investors won’t want to exit with your share before IPO or M&A..

-7. What’s the overall scenario of startups in Japan?
+6. What’s the overall scenario of startups in Japan?
 Any advice for an outsider?

 Japan’s boom in startup started in 2014.
 But it already got disrupted in this pandemic.
 And to be honest, Japan isn’t very innovative, if some startups got success in USA, japanese starups copied their business model.